cmdcolin/secondary_rewriter/README.md

 # e.g.
 # ./write_secondaries.sh input.cram ref.fa output.cram 16

-THREADS=${4:-4}
+THR=${4:-4}

+samtools view -@$THR -h $1 -T $2 | secondary_rewriter --pass1 > sec.txt
+echo Done pass 1
-samtools view -@$THREADS $1 -f 256 -T $2 | gzip -c > secondaries.txt.gz
+samtools view -@$THR -h $1 -T $2 | secondary_rewriter --pass2 --secondaries sec.txt > sec2.txt
+echo Done pass 2
-samtools view -@$THREADS -h $1 -T $2 | secondary_rewriter --pass2 --secondaries secondaries.txt.gz | samtools sort -@$THREADS --reference $2 -o $3
+samtools view -@$THR -h $1 -T $2 | secondary_rewriter --pass3 --secondaries sec2.txt.gz | samtools view -@$THR -T $2 - -o $3
+echo Done pass 3

 ```

-The two-pass strategy works as follows
+The three-pass strategy works as follows

 1. First pass: output ALL secondary alignments (reads with flag 256) to a
-   separate file (plaintext or gzip)
+   external file
-2. Second pass: reading secondary alignments into memory, and then scan
+2. Second pass: reading secondary alignments from external file into memory,
-   original SAM/BAM/CRAM to add SEQ and QUAL fields encountered during scan to
+   and then scan original SAM/BAM/CRAM to add SEQ and QUAL fields on the
-   the secondary alignments that are stored in a hashmap
+   primary alignments to the secondary alignments that are stored in a hashmap

-It uses a two-pass strategy because otherwise it would have to effectively load
+3. Third pass: the secondary alignments with the new SEQ and QUAL fields are
+   re-inserted in place into the SAM file, and re-encoded.
+By re-inserting them
+   in-place, it avoids a full `samtools sort` on the output which is
+   disk/memory/cpu intensive.

+This seems laborious, but the three-pass strategy avoids loading the entire
-the entire SAM/BAM/CRAM into memory
+SAM/BAM/CRAM into memory

 ## Help